astronomy-commons/lsdb/docs/developer/notebook_style_guide.md

 Follow the section order in the template:

 1. Title (`# [Notebook Title]`)
-2. "In this tutorial we will:" — a short bulleted list of what the reader will learn
+2. "In this tutorial, we will:" — a short bulleted list of what the reader will learn
 3. `## Introduction` — what the feature is and, briefly, why it exists
-4. Content sections, numbered (`## 1 - ...`, with `### 1.1 - ...` sub-sections as needed)
+4. Content sections, numbered (`## 1. ...`, with `### 1.1 ...` sub-sections as needed).
+Note the
+   punctuation: a period after a top-level number, nothing after a sub-section number.
 5. `## Close the Dask client` — if a client was opened for the notebook
 6. `## About` footer

 **Prose comes before code.** The intro text is the first thing a reader sees, so they know what the notebook is for before they hit any setup.

-Import cells follow it.
+**Imports come no earlier than the Introduction, and as early after it as is practical.** The hard part of this rule is the "no earlier" — a reader should never hit a code cell before they have been told what the notebook is for.
+Beyond that it is a preference, not a requirement: putting the main import cell immediately after the Introduction is ideal, and putting it at the top of the first content section is fine.
+Both are common in our notebooks and neither is worth a revision pass on its own.
+Imports that genuinely belong to one later section (a plotting helper used once, in section 4) can stay there.

 **Close what you open.** If a notebook instantiates a Dask client that lives for the whole notebook, close it at the end with `client.close()`.

 **Every notebook needs the footer.** The `## About` section carries author(s), the date the notebook was last updated/run, and the citation reminder.
 Copy it verbatim from the template and fill in the fields.
+The field labels are `**Authors**:` and `**Last updated on**:` — note the colon outside the bold, which is what most of our notebooks already do.
+We do not pin a date format; write it however reads clearly.

 ## Logging and the Dask dashboard